Litvínov

 Litvínov (/cs/; Leutensdorf) is a town in Most District in the Ústí nad Labem Region of the Czech Republic.
 It has about 22,000 inhabitants.
-It is known as an industrial centre.
+It is located on the border between the Most Basin and Ore Mountains.
+It is an industrial town, known for the largest oil refinery in the country.
+The most important monument is the Church of Saint Michael from the 17th century.

 Administrative division

 Litvínov consists of 12 municipal parts (in brackets population according to the 2021 census):